Who we are

 Contacting the Gender Service

-All initial enquiries or issues should be raised via email at email@example.com and a member of the team will get back to you shortly.
-Please provide us with your full name (or name you have registered with at the service) along with your date of birth.
+All initial enquiries or issues should be raised via email at email@example.com or firstname.lastname@example.org and a member of the team will get back to you shortly.
+Please provide us with your full name (or name you have registered with at the service) along with your date of birth and address.
 This will help us to deal with your enquiry more efficiently.

-If you are a young person below the age of 17, or the parent of a young person who wishes to register with the Young People's Gender Service, please email email@example.com with the information below, using your child's details if you are a parent.
-There is no lower age limit to register with this service.
+If you are a young person below the age of 17, or the parent of a young person who wishes to register with the Young People's Gender Service, please email firstname.lastname@example.org with the information below, using your child's details if you are a parent.
+There is no lower age limit to register with this service and we take referrals from all over Scotland.

 Mental Health Support